ColinLeverger/quick-setup-debian-server/README.md

 # Quick Setup Debian Server

-Ansible automatic setup to deploy a Debian 8 server from scratch with only one command.
+Ansible setup to configure a blank Debian 8 server automatically with only one command.

+# Quick Start

+1. Customise variables in `./group_vars/all/vars_file.txt` and change extention of the file from `.txt` to `.yml`.
+2. Run `ansible-playbook -b --ask-sudo-pass main.yml -i hosts`.

-# Included in this setup
+# Included in this Setup

 * Securisation of the server:
     - Create a new user with its own password,